Corrnado/Corrnado.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Mathematics, Boston University, 2011-2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Statistics, The George Washington University, 2015-2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Statistics, University of Connecticut, 2019-2020
+* Ph.D. in Computer Science Engineering, University of Connecticut, 2020-Present

 Work experience
 ======